At the roots of most chronic physical, mental, and emotional illnesses is a basic wound: a lurking spiritual malady.

 So in summary, there are five different types of spiritual healing:

 - Mental healing (of the mind)

-- Holistic healing (of the body, heart, mind, and soul)
+- Holistic healing (of the body, heart, mind, and spirit)

 The type of spiritual healing that you’ll need will depend on the following questions: